AKC Recognizes Two New Breeds for 2013

 The Chinook, a sledding dog, was developed in New Hampshire.
 Photo courtesy AKC.

-The American Kennel Club announced in early January 2013 that the number of AKC-recognized breeds has grown to 177.
+The American Kennel Club announced in early January 2013 that the number of AKC-recognized dog breeds has grown to 177.
 Two new breeds are now fully recognized: the Chinook and Portuguese Podengo Pequeno.

-To become a recognized breed, a potential dog breed needs to have a certain number of dogs distributed across the United States and an established breed club.
+To become an AKC-recognized breed, a potential dog breed needs to have a certain number of dogs distributed across the United States and an established breed club.
 While waiting to become recognized, these dogs are a part of the Foundation Stock Service (FSS), which are able to compete at AKC Companion Events.
 The AKC periodically adds new breeds; in 2012 the two new breeds were Treeing Walker Coonhound (Hound Group) and the Russell Terrier (Terrier Group).

 The Chinook, bred for drafting and sled dog racing in New Hampshire, joins the Working Group.
 The breed name Chinook means "warm winter winds” in Inuit.
 In the early 1900s, a Polar explorer created the breed by blending a Mastiff type dog with Greenland Husky as well as German and Belgian Shepherds.